Toma-Shops-2025/MyPartsRunner247/QUICK_REFERENCE_CARD.md

-# MyPartsRunner - Quick Reference Card
+# MY-RUNNER.COM - Quick Reference Card
 **Keep this handy during your attorney meeting and business setup!**

 ---